Type 95 75 mm field gun: History and development

 Prior to World War I, the Imperial Japanese Army was largely equipped with Krupp cannons from Germany.
 After the Versailles Treaty, the Japanese Army switched to the French Schneider company, and developed the Type 90 75 mm field gun loosely based on the Schneider et Cie Canon de 85 mle 1927.
 However, the Schneider design was very complex and expensive to build, requiring very tight dimensional tolerances which were beyond the limits of Japanese industry to sustain at the time.
 Maintenance was also difficult to sustain in front line combat service.
 The Army Technical Bureau, following combat experience gained in the invasion of Manchuria and the Soviet-Japanese Border Wars reverted to a simpler and more rugged design for the Type 95 field gun, which entered production in 1935.
 The Type 95 75 mm gun has an appearance similar to the Model 90 75 mm gun.
 It is derived from the Model 1933 Schneider 75, which it closely resembles.
-However, only a total of 261 units were produced, and the Type 38 75 mm field gun and the Type 41 75 mm cavalry gun continued to be used by front line combat units until the surrender of Japan.
+Only a total of 261 units were produced, and the Type 38 75 mm field gun and the Type 41 75 mm cavalry gun continued to be used by front line combat units until the surrender of Japan.